kaisermann/textlooper/README.md

 ## Using html attributes

-To loop an element text, just set a `data-textloop` attribute on the desired element
+To loop an element text, just set a `data-textlooper` attribute on the desired element

-- `data-textloop` _(mandatory)_
+- `data-textlooper` _(mandatory)_

-  - Use `data-textloop` with a single interval to specify a delay between all elements
+  - Use `data-textlooper` with a single interval to specify a delay between all elements
-  - Use `data-textloop` with intervals separated by '|' to specify each delay
+  - Use `data-textlooper` with intervals separated by '|' to specify each delay

-- `data-textloop-separator` _(optional)_
+- `data-textlooper-separator` _(optional)_

   - Changes the default separator `,`

-- `data-textloop-in` _(optional)_
+- `data-textlooper-in` _(optional)_

-  - Use `data-textloop-in` with a single animation name to specify the 'in'/'intro' animation to all elements
+  - Use `data-textlooper-in` with a single animation name to specify the 'in'/'intro' animation to all elements
-  - Use `data-textloop-in` with animation names separated by '|' to specify each element's 'in'/'intro' animation
+  - Use `data-textlooper-in` with animation names separated by '|' to specify each element's 'in'/'intro' animation
   - Defaults to `fadeIn` if defined without values

-- `data-textloop-out` _(optional)_
+- `data-textlooper-out` _(optional)_

-  - Use `data-textloop-out` with a single animation name to specify the 'out'/'outro' animation to all elements
+  - Use `data-textlooper-out` with a single animation name to specify the 'out'/'outro' animation to all elements
-  - Use `data-textloop-out` with animation names separated by '|' to specify each element's 'out'/'outro' animation
+  - Use `data-textlooper-out` with animation names separated by '|' to specify each element's 'out'/'outro' animation
   - Defaults to `fadeOut` if defined without values

-- `data-textloop-comeback` _(optional)_
+- `data-textlooper-comeback` _(optional)_

-  - Set the `data-textloop-comeback` attribute if it's desired to also run the inverted animations before changing to the next phrase.
+  - Set the `data-textlooper-comeback` attribute if it's desired to also run the inverted animations before changing to the next phrase.
-  - Will be ignore if defined together with `data-textloop-out`
+  - Will be ignore if defined together with `data-textlooper-out`

 ## Using javascript